Contact Us Today (424) 372-3112

 California Vehicle Registration Fraud - Vehicle Code 4463 VC

-It's a crime in California to engage in fraud or forgery regarding vehicle registration certificates, tags or stickers, license plates, or a smog test certificate.
-Prosecutors will use Vehicle Code 4463 VC to charge this crime as a misdemeanor or a felony (wobbler).
+Engaging in fraud or forgery regarding vehicle registration certificates, tags or stickers, license plates, or a smog test certificate is a serious crime in California.

 The state considers all vehicle registration information as official documentation, meaning falsifying or forging any of these items is illegal and considered auto registration fraud.